Accord-Project/bsdd/README1.md

 -   Individual values have no description (`description` is not filled out)
 -   Some values are described in the property definition, intermingling multiple descriptions together
--   The \"standard\" values NOTKNOWN, OTHER, UNSET are not described at all.
+-   The "standard" values NOTKNOWN, OTHER, UNSET are not described at all.
 -   Values have no `namespaceUri`, precluding unique identification.

 ### Improve Representation of predefinedValue

 `allowedValues` (and its deprecated variant `possibleValues`) store structured values (`ClassificationPropertyValue`).
-However, their \"sibling\" property `predefinedValue` holds a mere string and not a structured value, which means that even in the future, `predefinedValue` cannot be an enumeration value identified globally with a URL.
+However, their "sibling" property `predefinedValue` holds a mere string and not a structured value, which means that even in the future, `predefinedValue` cannot be an enumeration value identified globally with a URL.
 We could think of two possible reasons for this discrepancy:

 -   `predefinedValue` needs to hold not just enumeration values but also Real, String, Boolean, etc.